unsym/toolwrap/DOCUMENTATION.md

    - If `requirements.txt` is not found and `--missing-requirements` is not set, no dependencies will be installed.
    - Install or upgrade these packages in the virtual environment.
 The tool does **not** remove any listed packages, even if they’re not imported in the scripts.

-5. **Generate Bash Wrappers:**
+5. **Generate Command Wrappers:**
-   - For each `.py` file in the group folder, create a shell script in `--bin`:
+   - For each `.py` file in the group folder, create a script in `--bin`:
      - Script name matches the `.py` filename (e.g., `ping_helper.py` → `ping_helper`).
-     - Shebang: `#!/usr/bin/env bash`
+     - On POSIX systems the wrapper begins with the shebang `#!/usr/bin/env bash`; on Windows a `.cmd` file is produced.
      - Activates the environment, then invokes the `.py` file with all CLI arguments passed along.
    - Make each wrapper executable (`chmod +x`).
-   - **Before generating bash wrappers, the tool performs a pre-check for duplicate wrapper names across all groups.
+   - **Before generating wrappers, the tool performs a pre-check for duplicate wrapper names across all groups.
 If duplicate names are detected, no wrappers for those names will be generated in any group, and a warning is logged instructing the user to manually rename the conflicting source .py files to ensure unique wrapper names.**

 6. **Cleanup Unused Environments (Optional):**
    - *With `--recreate-all`, toolwrap deletes old environment folders before setup.
 When `--include-groups` is omitted, **all** subdirectories in `--venv-root` are purged.
 If specific groups are supplied, only those matching folders are removed.*